Salomon X Ultra 5 Review 2026 | Unsponsored

 How We Tested and Our Methodology

-Over the past decade, I have logged over 2,500 hiking miles across diverse terrains, from the rugged Appalachian Trail to the challenging Rocky Mountains.
-This extensive experience allows me to evaluate the Salomon X Ultra 5 performance accurately in real-world conditions.
+Over the past decade, I have logged more than 2,500 miles of hiking across diverse terrain, from the rugged Appalachian Trail to the challenging Rocky Mountains.
+This extensive experience allows me to accurately evaluate the Salomon X Ultra 5’s performance in real-world conditions.

 We currently pay for the products we test ourselves; no company or manufacturer pays us to sway our opinions or decisions.